rahulnegi20/tdict/README.md

 ![t-dict](https://user-images.githubusercontent.com/36270407/128837743-5c76d4fd-a3eb-4cc4-95ab-6f7dab7c2415.png)

 ## How to use?
+There are two seprate branches for [Linux](https://github.com/rahulnegi20/tdict/) and [Windows](https://github.com/rahulnegi20/tdict/tree/windows)

+## For Windows
+Installing for Windows is described on this [branch](https://github.com/rahulnegi20/tdict/tree/windows).

+## For Linux
 Download or clone this repository (https://github.com/rahulnegi20/tdict.git) and then check requirements.txt i have mentioned the procedure with steps.